SaadShaya7/common_state/README.md

 Those are the package provided ones, feel free to override them in your App to Provide your error Types and add your custom behaviors

-Happy Coding ⭐
+## Things to take into consideration
+Make sure to utilize **PaginationModel<T>**  for as your pagination model.
+If you have your pagination model nested inside another model, make sure to inherit from **PaginatedModel<T>** class and override the **getPaginatedDataMethod**, that will enable our handlers to handle your model respectively.

-# For usage example refer to [Example App](https://gitlab.com/humynewversion/common_state/-/tree/main/example?ref_type=heads)
+# For Complete usage example refer to [Example App](https://gitlab.com/humynewversion/common_state/-/tree/main/example?ref_type=heads)

+*Happy Coding ⭐*